 It’s undeniable that 2020 was a difficult year for the construction industry.
-We were faced with a global pandemic that disrupted nearly every aspect of our day-to-day lives.
+We faced a global pandemic that disrupted nearly every aspect of our day-to-day lives.
 Businesses closed, the economy took a hit, working from home became the new norm, and construction projects slowed to a halt.
 However, construction is one of (if not the most) resilient industries.

 It isn’t all bad news, though.
-According to the report residential construction was the least impacted by the disruption caused by COVID-19.
+According to the report, residential construction was the least impacted by the disruption caused by COVID-19.
 With lower mortgage rates and workers looking to move away from big cities as remote work increases, residential construction starts are expected to increase more than any other sector in 2021.

-On the other hand, non-residential buildings were impacted the most and the expected growth will be slow heading into 2021.
+On the other hand, non-residential buildings were impacted the most, and the expected growth will be slow heading into 2021.
 Some key takeaways from 2020 include:

-Commercial construction starts dropped 23%
+• Commercial construction starts dropped 23%

-Hotels and hospitality starts plummeted 43% and are expected to continue dropping
+• Hotels and hospitality starts plummeted 43% and are expected to continue dropping

-Retail construction starts dropped 25% but are expected to bounce back 7% in 2021
+• Retail construction starts dropped 25% but are expected to bounce back 7% in 2021

-Warehousing was the only commercial sector to show growth as ecommerce exploded in 2020 and expect to see continued growth
+• Warehousing was the only commercial sector to show growth as e-commerce exploded in 2020 and expect to see continued growth

-Non-building construction saw a significant drop in starts from 2019
+• Non-building construction saw a significant drop in starts from 2019

 6 steps to improve the effectiveness of your resource management